awcodify/AWS-IAM-Simplified/README.md

 ## 🎯 Purpose

 Managing IAM in AWS Organizations can be complex, especially when you need to understand cross-account access.
-This dashboard simplifies the process by providing both single-account and organization-wide views:
+This dashboard simplifies the process by providing an organization-wide view:

 **"What users exist across my organization and which accounts does user X have access to?"**

 ## ✨ Features

-- **Single Account View**
-  - View all IAM users in your current AWS account
-  - Click to see detailed permissions for any user
-  - Shows attached policies, inline policies, and group memberships

 - **Organization View** (Management Account)
   - List all accounts in your AWS Organization